hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

      Motors:   0       4        1 or 2  1 timer w/4 channels or 2 timers w/2 channels
      Sonars:   0       0        1       1 free running needed for interrupt driven echo signals
      Servos:   0       4        1 or 2  32-bit timers strongly preferred.

+It turns out that timer pin binding for the HR2 is extremely difficult due to the a variety of reasons.

 ### SPI (Serial Peripheral Interface)